Anmol92verma/readme/README.md

 I am used to writing some code in JavaScipt for some projects, I have written small projects using Node.JS,express and mongodb.

-My development machine is a Hackintosh, I have two of them right now. plus a fancy :D macbook pro from Office!

 Feel free to hit me up on LinkedIn or Telegram.
 Always happy to discuss some stuff, and maybe collaborate on projects!